crytic/evm_cfg_builder/README.md

 # EVM CFG BUILDER

-Use this library to extract a control flow graph (CFG) from EVM bytecode. `evm_cfg_build` is used internally by Ethersplay, Manticore, and many other tools from Trail of Bits to
+Use this library to extract a control flow graph (CFG) from EVM bytecode. `evm_cfg_build` is used internally by Ethersplay, Manticore, and many other tools from Trail of Bits.

 ## Features